-(a) Relational Databases:
+Relational Databases

 - 1. Implement DDL Statements. - 2.
 Implement DML Statements. - 3.
-Write the queries for implementing Built-In Functions. - 4.
+Write the queries using Built-In Functions of SQL. - 4.
 Design a Database and create required tables.
 Apply the constraints like Primary Key, Foreign Key, Not Null, and other constraints to the tables.
 Perform SQL Queries. - 5.
 Write the queries to implement the Joins. - 6.
-Write the queries to implement subqueries and correlated queries.
+Write the queries to implement subqueries, group by and correlated queries.